Intellectual Property Lawyers l Digital Media Solicitors

 Facts

-This case was an extended passing-off action regarding sales of thick and creamy yoghurt in the UK supermarkets.
+This case was an extended passing-off action regarding sales of thick and creamy yoghurt in UK supermarkets.
 The main issue was whether the phrase “Greek Yoghurt” had, when used in the UK supermarket, come to have attached to it sufficient reputation and goodwill as denoting a distinctive type of yoghurt made in Greece, so that the use of the same phrase to describe yoghurt not made in Greece, but otherwise similar, would involve a damaging misrepresentation sufficient to support a claim in passing-off.
 The Claimants were the UK distributor and Greek Manufacturer of yoghurt sold under the name of Total, using the phrase Greek Yoghurt on their labelling.
-They had been doing so continuously since the mid 1980s and had in 2012 the market share of 95% by value of all yoghurt sold in the UK as Greek Yoghurt.
-The Defendants had sold the yogurt as Greek Yoghurt in the USA and then entered the UK market with American produced “Greek Yoghurt”.
+They had been doing so continuously since the mid-1980s and had in 2012 the market share of 95% by value of all yoghurt sold in the UK as Greek Yoghurt.
+The Defendants had sold the yoghurt as Greek Yoghurt in the USA and then entered the UK market with American-produced “Greek Yoghurt”.

 Mr Justice Briggs found for the Claimants and dismissed the counterclaim.